 This is a good time to make a lasting correction to your diet.

-The book of Dr. Galina Shatalova is highly recommended.
-Especially if you are plagued with more serious "diseases", you will learn how the Russian doctor was able to help even seriously ill people back on their feet.
+The book by Dr. Galina Shatalova is highly recommended.
+Especially if you should be plagued with more annoying "diseases", you will learn how the Russian doctor was able to help even seriously ill people back on their feet.

 ￼The goals of their concept also include healthy breathing, and deep abdominal breathing 4 - 6 times per minute.
 This is made possible by gradual purification.

 Also, enough daily exercise and hardening against cold and heat is immensely important for her to successfully stay healthy until the end of physical life.

 If you are interested in exploring this topic in more depth, you can also read her book Healing Nutrition, which I also highly recommend.

 In this book she also writes more extensively on the subject of bread.
 Very revealing are her self-experiments as well as the treatment of a "sick person" who "would rather die than give up bread".